nest/nest-simulator/doc/guides/random_numbers.rst

     nest.SetKernelStatus({'rng_seed': 12345})

-As long as you use two different seed values, NEST will ensure that all random number streams in a simulation are seeded properly; see :ref:`Random number internals <random_internals>` for details.
+As long as you use different seed values, NEST will ensure that all random number streams in a simulation are seeded properly; see :ref:`Random number internals <random_internals>` for details.

 You can inspect the RNG type and seed value used with